mrocklin/freight/README.md

 aligned with the "place to put things" theme of shelve/chest and the idea of logistics and data transfer.

 I've renamed this project to `freight`.
+Oops. that name is also taken.
+Suggestions welcome.

 Why?